HomeDing/homeding.github.io/boards.md

 The [sensor example](/examples/sensor.md) can be flashed onto these boards to create small sensor solutions with a set of available sensor elements and most core elements but no display adapters.
 The functionality will be activated through the configuration.

 :::board esp01
 The [ESP-01](/boards/esp01.md) is the cheapest bare minimum ESP8266 board available.
-The connector only supports few GPIO pins but it is small and enough for simple sensors and relais appliances.
+The connector only supports few GPIO pins but it is small and enough for simple sensors and relay appliances.
+Only 2-4 GPIO signals can be used.

-An external power supply is required and only 2-4 GPIO signals can be used.
+There are variants of this board with different antenna and different flash sizes.
 :::